webplatform/docs/tutorials/mobile_viewport/index.md

 with care.
 Users may become confused when the scrolling gestures they expect to scroll within a page instead scrolls within a narrow region of that page.

-'''Note:''' Screen layout should be driven entirely by CSS properties.
-HTML table elements should be used only for tabular data, and never to arrange elements on the screen.
-Likewise, do not use the deprecated
-'''frameset''' tag to define layouts that indirectly reference other HTML files.
-Both of these older web layout techniques render poorly on mobile browsers.

 ==Tipping the Handset==